gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

     Add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to Steam Launch options.

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
-They might have helped back in 2009 when the average customer PC couldn't handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.
+They might have helped back in 2009 when the average customer PC couldn't handle some basic features, but nowadays these options just make things worse or act as a pure placebo.
 Only add options if a [mod](extras/mods.md) says to add one.

 ??? abstract "Full list of available launch options"
     You can use these options for intensive tweaking or debugging.